Association of Rocky Mountain College and University Mail Services

 The duty of the Election Committee shall be to ensure the timely completion and accuracy of each step of the election process outlined below.
 Only members in good standing are eligible to serve on the Election Committee.

-d.
-Members who accept the nomination to run for office are encouraged to submit a written personal statement outlining their qualifications for the office for which they are running.
+- Members who accept the nomination to run for office are encouraged to submit a written personal statement pertinent to their qualifications for the office for which they are running.
 Such statements must be received by the Election Committee Chairperson no later than August 15th.

-b.
-Election ballots must be returned to the Election Committee Chairperson within ten days of the availability of ballots, usually by September 10th.
+- Election ballots must be returned to the Election Committee Chairperson within ten days of the availability of the ballots, usually by September 10th.

-d.
-In the event of a tie vote for any position, the Election Committee and the Executive Board shall conduct a runoff election as soon as practical, usually by September In the event of a second tie vote, the two tied nominees shall each serve a one-year term.
+- In the event of a tie vote for any position, the Election Committee and the Executive Board shall conduct a runoff election as soon as practical, but no later than usually by September 30th.
+In the event of a second tie vote, the two tied nominees shall each serve a one-year term.
 The outgoing Executive Board shall determine the order in which the terms are to be filled.

 Article X - EXECUTIVE BOARD